BenQuigley/wtfvhs/README.md

 About
 -----
-This site uses Python, Flask, Bootstrap, and Heroku.
+This site uses Flask, Bootstrap, and Heroku.
 Its source code is available here on Github, where you are welcome to contribute to it; pull requests and bug reports are welcome.

 The minimal "who is my character" format was stolen from the